billthefish/LDrawDesignPad/docs/readme.txt

 5. Comments and Bugs
 ---------------------

-LDDesignPad is distributed under the GPL.
+LDraw Design Pad is distributed under the GPL.

-We invite you to contribute to this project.
+I invite you to contribute to this project.

 Source code and the newest version can be found at http://www.sourceforge.net/projects/lddp